kelseyhightower/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Virtual Cloud Network

-In this section a dedicated [Virtual Cloud Network](https://www.oracle.com/cloud/networking/virtual-cloud-network/) (VCN) network will be setup to host the Kubernetes cluster.
+In this section a dedicated [Virtual Cloud Network](https://www.oracle.com/cloud/networking/virtual-cloud-network/) (VCN) will be setup to host the Kubernetes cluster.

 Create the `kubernetes-the-hard-way` custom VCN: